scott-griffiths/bitformat/README.md

 --------
 * A bitformat is a specification of a binary format using fields that can say how to build it from supplied values, or how to parse binary data to retrieve those values.
 * A wide array of data types is supported.
 Want to use a 13 bit integer or an 8-bit float?
 Fine - there are no special hoops to jump through.
-* Serveral field types are available:
+* Several field types are available:
   * The simplest is just a `Field` which contains a single data type, and either a single value or an array of values.
-These can usually be constructed from a string.
+These can usually be constructed from just a string.
   * A `Format` contains a list of other fields.
 These can be nested to any depth.
   * Fields like `Repeat`, `Find` and `Condition` can be used to add more logical structure.
 * The values of other fields can be used in later calculations via an f-string-like expression syntax.